Coast Guard, DHS.

 D. Federalism and Indian Tribal Governments

-A rule has implications for federalism under Executive Order 13132, Federalism, if it has a substantial direct Start Printed Page 27533effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
-We have analyzed this rule under that Order and have determined that it is consistent with the fundamental federalism principles and preemption requirements described in Executive Order 13132.
+A rule has implications for federalism under Executive Order 13132 (Federalism), if it has a substantial direct effect on the States, on the relationship between the National Start Printed Page 35030Government and the States, or on the distribution of power and responsibilities among the various levels of government.
+We have analyzed this proposed rule under that Order and have determined that it is consistent with the fundamental federalism principles and preemption requirements described in Executive Order 13132.

 E. Unfunded Mandates Reform Act

-We have analyzed this rule under Department of Homeland Security Directive 023-01 and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
-4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone lasting 2.5 hours that will prohibit entry within a portion of the Upper Potomac River, including the Tidal Basin, in Washington, DC.
-It is categorically excluded from further review under paragraph L60(a) in Table 3-1 of U.S. Coast Guard Environmental Planning Implementing Procedures 5090.1.
-A Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
+This proposed rule involves a safety zone lasting 3 hours that would prohibit entry within a portion of the Upper Potomac River, including the Tidal Basin.
+Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
+For instructions on locating the docket, see the ADDRESSES section of this preamble.
+We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

 G. Protest Activities